-Ron Larsen, in his time as a North Carolina TEACCH therapist, was involved in many workshops throughout the United States and United Kingdom, lecturing and supporting teams of participants as they worked with students on the autism spectrum.
+In his time as a North Carolina TEACCH therapist, Ron Larsen was involved in many workshops throughout the United States and United Kingdom, lecturing and supporting teams of participants as they worked with students on the autism spectrum.
 He brings over 22 years of practical hands-on experience, with individuals of all ages and abilities, to each workshop and talk that he conducts.
 Topics may include: characteristics of autism, how to facilitate independence, elaborating on TEACCH structured teaching, or establishing a work environment for adults on the autism spectrum.
 Talks may also be designed to accommodate your specific situation, addressing concerns that are of importance to you and your organization.

-If you happen to be in or near Asheville, North Carolina and would like a tour of the Shoebox Tasks vocational workshop, please give us a call, we'd be happy to see you!
+If you happen to be in or near Asheville, NC, and you would like a tour of the ShoeboxTasks vocational workshop, please give us a call, we'd be happy to see you!
 Ron also offers a free phone consultation with any purchase of ShoeboxTasks products.

 If you are interested in a consultation with Ron Larsen on how to structure a work environment to encourage independence and/or issues involving behavior management, or to schedule an informal vocational assessment for one of your clients or students, please contact Ron Larsen directly at firstname.lastname@example.org or call (828)252-5111.

 There are currently 37 ShoeboxTasks available and they are sold worldwide to families, therapists and schools.
 The ShoeboxTasks Vocational Workshop employs autistic adults who do light manufacturing and packaging, where they are valued employees and considered critical to the success of the business.
-In addition to actual tasks, there is also a ShoeboxTasks Handbook: Activities Designed with Success in Mind, the ShoeboxTasks Educational CD, and a set of FolderTasks are available for purchase.
+In addition to ShoeboxTasks, the Sound Cylinders and Mystery Bag activities, the ShoeboxTasks Handbook: Activities Designed with Success in Mind, the ShoeboxTasks Educational CD, the TEACCH DVD, and a set of Folder Tasks are also available for purchase.

-Ron and Linda, along with their son Adam Larsen, also produced a documentary entitled Neurotypical that describes autism from the perspective of individuals on the spectrum.
+Ron and Linda, along with their son Adam Larsen, also produced a documentary titled Neurotypical that describes autism from the perspective of individuals on the spectrum.
 The Point of View series on PBS aired Neurotypical during the summer of 2013 to widespread critical acclaim from film critics, those on the spectrum and neurotypicals alike.